 Bordeaux is the capital of the Nouvelle-Aquitaine region and the fifth largest city in France.
 It is often referred to as the “Pearl of Aquitaine” with amazing landscapes such as the Dune du Pilat and hundreds of historical monuments; Bordeaux was named a World Heritage site in 2007.
 The program will be based at the University of Bordeaux Montaigne with access to the Sciences Po Bordeaux and the University of Bordeaux.
 In addition to Bordeaux, the program will travel to Paris, sites in southwestern France related to the Director’s course and to Senegal for approximately ten days.

-The program is designed to serve students with no background in French through Advanced level.
+The program is designed to serve students with elementary French through Advanced level.
 All students will enroll in French language at the appropriate level at the University of Bordeaux Montaigne’s Centre de Langue as well as the Director’s Course taught by the accompanying St. Lawrence Faculty Director of the program.
-Students will choose electives* from a range of offerings in English or French at the University of Bordeaux, Sciences Po Bordeaux, and/or the University of Bordeaux.
+Students will choose electives from a range of offerings in English or French at the University of Bordeaux, Sciences Po Bordeaux, and/or the University of Bordeaux.
 (Information on taking courses with French Professors.)

 - French – at the appropriate level